minvws/nl-kat-coordination/docs/source/manual/reports.rst

 With the Multi report you can compare organisations, for example if both are similar health care institutions.
 Create two organisations and make sure both organisations have data.
 For this tutorial they are named `CAT` and `DOG`.

 #.
-Generate an ‘Aggregate Report’ and export this to JSON format.
+In `CAT` generate an ‘Aggregate Report’ and export this to JSON format.
+Repeat this step for `DOG`.

 #.
 Create a third organisation called ‘BIRD’.